Prostatitis is inflammation (swelling) of the prostate gland. It can be very painful and distressing, but will often get better eventually.

 - pain when peeing, a frequent or urgent need to pee, particularly at night, or "stop-start" peeing

-- an enlarged or tender prostate on rectal examination, although in some cases it may be normal
+- an enlarged or tender prostate on rectal examination

 - sexual problems, such as erectile dysfunction, pain when ejaculating or pelvic pain after sex

 These symptoms can have a significant impact on your quality of life.

 But in most cases, they'll gradually improve over time and with treatment.